-- its reported revenue, from both external customers and intersegment sales or transfers, is 10% or more of the combined revenue, internal and external, of all operating segments; or - the absolute measure of its reported profit or loss is 10% or more of the greater, in absolute amount, of (i) the combined reported profit of all operating segments that did not report a loss; or - its assets are 10% or more of the combined assets of all operating segments.
+- its reported revenue, from both external customers and intersegment sales or transfers, is 10 per cent or more of the combined revenue, internal and external, of all operating segments, or - the absolute measure of its reported profit or loss is 10 per cent or more of the greater, in absolute amount, of (i) the combined reported profit of all operating segments that did not report a loss and (ii) the combined reported loss of all operating segments that reported a loss, or - its assets are 10 per cent or more of the combined assets of all operating segments.

 Management have applied the above criteria to the commercial segment and the commercial segment is not more than 10% of any of the above criteria.
 The Group does not own any wholly commercial buildings nor does management report directly on the commercial results.
 The Board considers that the non-residential element of the portfolio is incidental to the Group's activities.
-Therefore, the Group has not included any further segmental analysis within these Consolidated Audited Financial Statements.
+Therefore, the Group has not included any further segmental analysis within these consolidated audited financial statements.

-6. Revenue

-31 December 2022 €'000 31 December 2021 €'000
+6. Revenue 31 December 2022 31 December 2021

+€'000 €'000

 Rental income 20,289 20,624

 Service charge income 5,645 5,166

-25,934 25,790